rabbitmq/rabbitmq-website/site/install-rpm.md

-[Zero dependency Erlang RPM package for running RabbitMQ](https://github.com/rabbitmq/erlang-rpm) can be installed from a [direct download](https://github.com/rabbitmq/erlang-rpm/releases) from GitHub, as well as Yum repositories on [Cloudsmith.io](https://cloudsmith.io/~rabbitmq/repos/rabbitmq-erlang/setup/#formats-rpm) and [PackageCloud](https://packagecloud.io/rabbitmq/erlang).
+[Zero dependency Erlang RPM package for running RabbitMQ](https://github.com/rabbitmq/erlang-rpm) can be installed from a [direct download](https://github.com/rabbitmq/erlang-rpm/releases) from GitHub, as well as Yum repository, as described in its README.

 As the name suggests, the package strips off some Erlang modules and dependencies that are not essential for running RabbitMQ.